MRCIEU/genotype-phenotype-map/README.md

 You will most likely want to use the default set in .env_example `cp .env_example .env`

-### Investigate info in pipeline_steps/data/study_list.csv
+### 3. Add info in pipeline_steps/data/study_list.csv

-This is the file that specifies which studies will be ingested by the pipeline, if you want
+This is the file that specifies which studies will be ingested by the pipeline, if you want to add a study or set of studies, add a row to this csv indicating where they are on disk, and what script to ingest them with

+### 4. ./run_pipeline.sh

 ## How to contribute